gretarmark/gretarmark.github.io/_posts/2024-01-13-BoostLibC++.md

 To include the C++ Boost library [1] staticly in Visual Studio, you need to do the following steps [2]:

-1. to start by downloading the latest version at [Boost.org](https://www.boost.org/).
+1. Start by downloading the latest version at [Boost.org](https://www.boost.org/) and unzip the file.
+Try to included it as close the C: as possible.
 2. Go to the directory where you saved the Boost library file ("C:\...\boost_1_84_0").
 3. Open CMD in your computer, I usually just use the "Developer Command Prompt for Visual Studio", run the following code:
    "cd C:\codes\Toolbox\boost_1_84_0"